TheShadow29/Video-QAP/dcode/README.md

     └── word_vocab.pkl
 ```

+## Annotation Structure

+1. The main question/answer files are located in `{anet/charades}_vidqap_files/{trn/val}_srlqa_trim.json`
+2. There are a lot of keys, but only a few of them are useful.
+Others are kept for legacy.
+In particular:
+    1. `qsrl_ind`: Identifier in the particular set.
+    2. `vt_split`: whether train/valid/test
+    3. `vid_seg`: Video segment of the file
+    4. `qa_pair`: Dict with the keys: `question` and `answer` and `question_type`.
+In evaluation, `question_type` value is replaced with prediction and gt answers.
+    5. `cs_qsrl_inds`: List of searched contrastive samples.
+For validation, test sets use the first one.
+    6. For other keys, please refer to https://github.com/TheShadow29/vognet-pytorch/tree/master/data#annotation-file-structure

-## Part 2 - Create dataset from scratch, and likely for a new captioning dataset
+## Part 3 - Create dataset from scratch, and likely for a new captioning dataset

 <WIP: Needs some heavy code clean up and refactorization>